shadcn/vagrant-drupal/README.md

 Edit config.json and configure IP, Site name, and Git.
 Set *behat* to true if you need Behat and Selenium.
 Then run:

     $ vagrant up

+Once vagrant is provisioned and up, you can remove everything inside www and place Drupal in there.